 Photograph kindly provided by Kassy Daggett – ancestry.com and the Daggett Family Tree

-Note the name is Stephen and not Steven, these misspellings are commonplace, especially when many parishioners could not read and write to give the stonemasons the correct information.
+Note the name Stephen is often spelt Steven and that these misspellings are commonplace, especially when many parishioners could not read and write to give the stonemasons the correct information.
 I myself spelt it Steven until I found this headstone, uploaded to ancestry.com for John Stephen in Montrose Old Cemetery.

 Baptism of Isobel Burnett 18 December 1768, St Cyrus, daughter of John Burnett of Seagreens